 You probably like myself find that with candles there is often a lot of wax that gets wasted, especially when the candle burns just in the centre (often with thicker candles) or if the wick gives up the ghost and decides it wants to just melt into the wax and not light anymore.
 I don't like waste, so decided a few years back to recycle the wax into new candles.
 By the end of a year there is usually enough wax collected to make a good batch.
 These glass GU pudding jars which I also don't like to throw away, make perfect pots.

+Also any pretty little minature cups that you may have lying around.
 First you need old wax.
 Cut into smallish pieces and try to remove any wick that is caught inside or little burnt black bits.

 Have some essential oil at hand if you want to add a few drops to make your candles smell nice, and I have some eco glitter to sprinkle on for decoration.